JuanMartinSalinas/JuanMartinSalinas/README.md

 ### <div align="center">I'm Juan, a Full-Stack developer fully commited to learn 🚀</div>

-Hello everyone!
+<p>Hello everyone!
 Name's Juan, nice to meet you.
 I'm an enthusiastic full-stack web developer from Argentina who's excited to start working in the industry.
 I started my journey with Javascript but I'm always open to learn new things!
-I also do some graphic design for fun :)
+I also do some graphic design for fun :)</p>

 <br/>